felixWackernagel/racoonInATrashBin/README.md

-# Racoon In A Trash Bin
+# Racoon In A Trash Bin / It's a trap
 A mini puzzle game written in TypeScript.

 ## Recommended IDE Setup